 The user extensions are invoked in either forward or reverse order.
 In forward order, the user extensions of initial extension sets are invoked before the user extensions of the dynamic extension sets.
 The forward order of initial extension sets is defined by the initial extension sets table index.
 The forward order of dynamic extension sets is defined by the order in which the dynamic extension sets were created.
 The reverse order is defined accordingly.
 By invoking the user extensions in this order, extensions can be built upon one another.
-At the following system events, the user extensions are invoked in forward order
+At the following system events, the user extensions are invoked in forward order thread termination, and

-- thread creation,
+- · thread creation,

-- thread start,
+- · thread start,

-- thread restart,
+- · thread restart,

 - · thread switch,

-- · thread begin,
+- thread begin,

 - thread exitted (return from thread entry function), and

 - fatal error detection.